Horror fiction: 20th century

 One of the best-known late-20th century horror writers is Stephen King, known for Carrie, The Shining, It, Misery, and several dozen other novels and about 200 short stories.
 Beginning in the 1970s, King's stories have attracted a large audience, for which he was awarded by the U.S. National Book Foundation in 2003.
 Other popular horror authors of the period included Anne Rice, Shaun Hutson, Brian Lumley, Graham Masterton, James Herbert, Dean Koontz, Richard Laymon, Clive Barker, Ramsey Campbell, and Peter Straub.

+Hailed as "the Stephen King of Japan", Koji Suzuki was a prominent horror writer in Japan who became internationally renowned for his Ring novels.

 21st century

 Best-selling book series of contemporary times exist in genres related to horror fiction, such as the Kitty Norville books by Carrie Vaughn that contain blend werewolf fiction and urban fantasy (2005 onward).
 Horror elements continue to expand outside the genre.
 The alternate history of more traditional historical horror in Dan Simmons's 2007 novel The Terror sits on bookstore shelves next to genre mash ups such as Pride and Prejudice and Zombies (2009), and historical fantasy and horror comics such as Hellblazer (1993 onward) and Mike Mignola's Hellboy (1993 onward).
 Horror also serves as one of the central genres in more complex modern works such as Mark Z. Danielewski's House of Leaves (2000), a finalist for the National Book Award.
 Like Danielewski, many authors have opted to publish their works online, with notable examples including Ben Drowned by Alex Hall and Candle Cove by Kris Straub.
 There are many horror novels for children and teens, such as R. L. Stine's Goosebumps series or The Monstrumologist by Rick Yancey.
 Additionally, many movies for young audiences, particularly animated ones, use horror aesthetics and conventions (for example, ParaNorman).
 These are what can be collectively referred to as "children's horror".
 Although it is unknown for sure why children enjoy these movies (as it seems counter-intuitive), it is theorized that it is, in part, grotesque monsters that fascinate kids.
 Tangential to this, the internalized impact of horror television programs and films on children is rather under-researched, especially when compared to the research done on the similar subject of violence in TV and film's impact on the young mind.
 What little research there is tends to be inconclusive on the impact that viewing such media has.